-> The HSJI has an editorial team consisting of an editor-in-chief, a managing editor and board of editors.
+The HSJI has an editorial team consists of editor-in-chief, managing editor and board of editors.
 They all are required to be accountable and responsible editors for publishing the HSJI article.
 The HSJI editors led by the editor-in-chief.
 The HSJI editors have a duty and responsible as follows:

 - Editor-in-Chief and Managing Editor accept articles submitted by the author to the HSJI.

-- Articles submitted by the authors to the BPKare distributed by the Editor-in-Chief, or Managing Editor to the editors in the Board of Editors for conducting the 1st review process (initial review).
+- Articles submitted by the authors to the HSJI are distributed by the Editor-in-Chief, or Managing Editor to the editors in the Board of Editors for conducting the 1streview process (initial review).
 Distribution of the articles are well-regulated by the Editor-in-Chief, or Managing Editor so workload can be fairly distributed in number to all editors.
-Review process HSJI using a double-blind peer-review system, performed by using the Referee's Appraisal Form.
+Review process in HSJI using a double-blind peer-review system, performed by using the Referee's Appraisal Form.

-- Editor-in-Chief is responsible for determining the deadline for receipt of articles that are ready for publication.
+- Editor-in-Chief is responsible for determining the deadline for the reception of articles that are ready for publication.

 - Editor-in-Chief is responsible for implementing and leading the editorial board meeting.
 Editorial board meetings conducted at least 1 (one) times in 1 (one) issue, to finalize the issue for publication.
 If the Editor-in-Chief is absent, then Editor-in-Chief can assign the Managing Editor or one of editors to do the duties.